EIDiamond/moex_futures_positions/README.md

 Specify requesting date: `DAY`, `MONTH`, `YEAR`

+Specify period of days from requesting date: `DAYS_RANGE`.
+Can be negative - past.
+Can be zero - only requesting date.

 ### Section DATA_COLLECTION_SETTINGS
 Settings for retry attempts in case of some errors.

 Specify interval in seconds between retry attempts `RETRY_INTERVAL_SEC`

 Specify count of retry attempts `RETRY_INTERVAL_COUNT`

+Specify interval in seconds between different days request `DELAY_BETWEEN_DAY_REQUESTS_SEC`

 ## Use case
 Main goal is download and keep information for internal purposes, such as manual analyze,